visit-dav/visit/src/doc/tutorials/Data_Analysis.rst

 ~~~~~~~~~~~~~~~~

 Queries are a mechanism for performing data analysis.
-Example use cases include querying for a number or curve that helps to describe the data set.
+Example use cases include querying for a number or curve that helps to describe the dataset.

 Experiment with queries
 ~~~~~~~~~~~~~~~~~~~~~~~